Agde: Architecture

 Agde is known for the distinctive black basalt used in local buildings such as the cathedral of Saint Stephen, built in the 12th century to replace a 9th-century Carolingian edifice built on the foundations of a fifth-century Roman church.

 Bishop Guillaume fortified the cathedral's precincts and provided it with a 35-metre donjon (keep).
 The Romanesque cloister of the cathedral was demolished in 1857.

 The sanctuary of Notre-Dame-du-Grau was once an ancient temple, for dévotion in the Antique.
 The Agenouillade (Kneel) is built after a miraculous prayer by Our Lady (Mary, mother of Jesus) to avoid flooding in Agde in the Sixteenth century.

-Near by the Agde Round Lock, aside the rail-way (with a special station for a private stop), Château Laurens is a splendid furnished villa, dandy residence.
+Near by the Agde Round Lock, aside the rail-way (with a special station for a private stop), is a villa, Château Laurens.
 Inside is a gothic style "salon de concert" with original 19th century stained glass windows from Bézier's school.

-All like some wine châteaux of Bordeaux were built in classic style due to winery riches, this one coming from an Agde vineyard income is in eclectic style. it is the most beautiful concrete building in Occitania from Belle Epoque.
+All like some wine châteaux of Bordeaux were built in classic style due to winery riches, this one coming from an Agde vineyard income.

 But if it includes an electric power plant, it does not include a producer wine cellar.

 The urban planning of the 60s in France for the new towns separates car traffic and pedestrian-cyclist traffic with some footbridges.
 For French resorts architecture, "Mediterranean style" sets the mood.
-This vision of the popular vacation with its french social side is associated with the real estate.
+This vision of the popular vacation with its French social side is associated with the real estate.
 In this area, the way was given by the neighbor town Sète for its after-war development, mainly with the retail area of its harbour.

 The Bishops's Mill is now (2010) a cultural exhibition center, it was " a 13th-century building and former flour mill rehabilitated in the last century as a hydraulic factory and then as a "sardine factory".